mmung3/point-of-sale/README.md

 ### User Stories
 Some examples include:
-- as a user, I want to add products that are on the catalogue to my current collection of products
+- as a user, I want to add products (including bags) that are on the catalogue to my current list of items
 - as a user, I want to remove products that I no longer wish to purchase
-- as a user, I wish to specify the amount of paper
-(or canvas) bags that I used in my purchase, with associated costs seen
 - as a user, I want to see my amount of change calculated correctly based on a cash amount I will give
 - as a user, I want to enter a validly formatted card